Shaping the Future Together

 SHE/HER/HERS

-Dr. Ashley Walker is a pharmacist, entrepreneur, and an advocate.
-Dr. Walker holds a Doctor of Pharmacy degree from Xavier University of Louisiana and a Bachelor of Science degree in Biotechnology from Rochester Institute of Technology.
-She has been a pharmacist for 7 years and recently transitioned into full time entrepreneurship.
-Through her business, Med Max Consulting, LLC., Dr. Walker advocates for members of the deaf and hard of hearing community, as well as offers medication counseling services to help this unique community maximize and optimize their medication therapy.
+Dr. Ashley R Walker is a pharmacist, entrepreneur, and an advocate.
+Dr. Walker holds a Doctor of Pharmacy degree from Xavier University of Louisiana and a Bachelors of Science in Biotechnology from Rochester Institute of Technology.
+She has been a pharmacist for 9 years with experience in retail pharmacy, hospital pharmacy, home infusion pharmacy, and long-term care pharmacy.
+In addition to being a pharmacist, Dr. Walker brought to life a new dream when she established her business Med Max Consulting, LLC.
+Under this business, Dr. Walker can advocate for members of the deaf and hard of hearing community as well as offer medication counseling services to help this unique community maximize and optimize their medication therapy.

 She/her/hers